Prof. Dr. Richard Dronskowski

 Welcome to the Chair of Solid-State and Quantum Chemistry at RWTH Aachen University, Europe's largest Technical University dating back to the year 1870.
 The following pages are intended to offer you a short overview of our research and teaching activities in the fields of solid-state and quantum chemistry.
 If you are interested in these exciting chemical disciplines, you have come to the right place.
 Stay with us!
 Don't go away!

-HOT: Chemical Bonding in Phase-Change Materials
+HOT: Orbital-Based Bonding Analysis in Solids

 Solid-State Chemistry